 The fitness industry is rife with misconceptions about all sorts of things.
 One particular misconception that bothers me as an endurance athlete and a certified nutrition professional is the misbelief that endurance athletes don’t need to worry about protein.

 Sure, carbohydrates are the master fuel for endurance exercise and a runner may not need the same amount of protein as a strength athlete, such as a weightlifter or a bodybuilder.
-But the fact of the matter is that running still results in muscle damage, and adequate protein intake is important for muscle repair and muscle maintenance, not to mention the many other benefits of protein.
+But the fact is that running still results in muscle damage, and adequate protein intake is important for muscle repair and muscle maintenance, not to mention the many other benefits of protein.

-Ahead, I discuss all of the best protein powders for runners, including options for all types of dietary preferences and needs, plus benefits of protein supplements for endurance athletes.
+Ahead, I discuss all of the best protein powders for runners, including options for all types of dietary preferences and needs, plus the benefits of protein supplements for endurance athletes.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.